Tinkerforge/doc/en/source/Hardware/Bricklets/Load_Cell.rst

 A load cell that is connected to the Bricklet can be easily calibrated with only one known weight.
-It is possible to measure weight differences of few grams in objects that weigh many kgs.
+It is possible to measure weight differences of few grams in objects that weigh many kilograms.

 Load cells with different weight ranges are available in the shop: